awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/add-tags-to-existing.md

 # Adding tags to an existing AWS Elemental MediaConvert resource<a name="add-tags-to-existing"></a>

 The following procedure shows you how to add tags to existing job templates, output presets, or queues using the AWS Elemental MediaConvert console\.
-You can add tags to jobs only when creating them\.
+To add tags to existing jobs, use the `tagResource` API\.
+You can't use the console to add tags to existing jobs\.

 For information about adding tags using the API, see the `POST` method in the [Tags](https://docs.aws.amazon.com/mediaconvert/latest/apireference/tags.html) endpoint section of the *MediaConvert API Reference*\.